Utah Emissions Testing

 Emissions testing in Utah is required for certain vehicles at regular intervals.
-Smog test rules vary according to the age and type of vehicle and the owner's county of residence.
-A UT emission inspection must take place no more than two months prior to the date of the vehicle registration renewal, and must be included in your registration paperwork to obtain a renewal.
-Continue reading to learn more about emissions inspections in Utah and your specific county's requirements and fees.
+Testing requirements vary according to the model year and type of vehicle and the owner’s county of residence.
+A UT DMV emission inspection must take place no more than 2 months prior to the date of the vehicle registration renewal and must be included in your registration paperwork to obtain a renewal.
+Continue reading to learn more about car inspections in UT and your county’s requirements and fees.

 Utah Emissions and Smog Check Requirements

-Emissions tests in UT are required every two years on all vehicles registered in Davis, Salt Lake, Utah and Weber counties with model years less than six years old.
-Emissions testing is conducted on an odd/even basis, meaning that vehicles with odd-numbered model years are tested in odd-numbered calendar years and vehicles with even-numbered model years are tested during even-numbered years.
-Most vehicles in these counties with model years six years and older must obtain smog checks every 12 months, unless the model year is 1967 or older.
+Emissions testing in UT is required every 2 years on all vehicles registered in Davis, Salt Lake, Utah and Weber counties with model years less than 6 years old.
+Testing is conducted on an odd/even basis, meaning that vehicles with odd-numbered model years are tested on odd-numbered calendar years and vehicles with even-numbered model years are tested during even-numbered years.
+Most vehicles in these counties that are 6 years and older must be inspected every 12 months unless the model year is 1967 or older.
 These older cars and trucks do not need a smog certificate to obtain car registration renewals.

-In Cache County, vehicles are not required to have emissions testing during the first five model years.
-Vehicles that are six or more model years old must obtain smog certification every other year, on the same odd/even basis described above.
-Vehicles in Cache County have emissions test exemption status if they were manufactured in or before 1968.
+In Cache County, vehicles are not required to be inspected during the first 5 years after manufacturing.
+Vehicles that are 6 or more model years old must obtain a smog certification every other year, on the same odd/even basis described above.
+Vehicles in Cache County have test exemption status if they were manufactured in or before 1968.

-Cars manufactured after 1996 will receive an On-Board Diagnostics (OBDII) emission inspection that utilizes the car's on-board computer for diagnostic purposes.
-During this brief smog test, the vehicle inspection technician connects an analyzing tool to the vehicle's computer and obtains readings that pinpoint any defects in the emissions system.
-Some vehicles, including older models without OBDII systems, will have a tailpipe smog test where an instrument inserted into the tailpipe captures and measures emission gases.
+Cars manufactured after 1996 will receive an Onboard Diagnostics (OBDII) emission inspection that utilizes the car’s onboard computer for diagnostic purposes.
+During this brief test, the vehicle inspection technician connects an analyzing tool to the vehicle’s computer and obtains readings that pinpoint any defects in the emissions system.
+Some vehicles, including older models without OBDII systems, will have a tailpipe inspection where an instrument inserted into the tailpipe captures and measures emission gases.
 Other types of emissions testing may take place as part of a full vehicle inspection, depending on the age of the vehicle and the type of fuel it uses.

-Obtain your Utah emissions inspection no more than two months prior to your registration renewal date.
-If your vehicle meets the requirements outlined above, you must submit an official emissions testing result certificate as part of your car registration package.
+Have your Utah vehicle inspection no more than 2 months prior to your registration renewal date.
+If your vehicle meets the requirements outlined above, you must submit an official emissions test result certificate as part of your car registration package.

 Smog Check Exemptions in Utah

 Smog check exemptions are extended to Utah vehicles registered in counties other than Cache, Davis, Salt Lake, Utah and Weber.
-Additionally, new vehicles in these counties are exempt from smog tests until their model year reaches two years or more (five years in Cache County).
+Additionally, new vehicles in these counties are exempt from testing until the car is over 2 years old (5 years in Cache County).
 In Utah County, emissions testing is not required on diesel vehicles of any age.
-Motorcycles do not need to undergo DMV emissions testing to operate on roadways.
+Motorcycles also do not need to undergo DMV emissions testing to operate on roadways.

 Out-of-State Emissions Testing in Utah